 Opening your GE dishwasher and finding a puddle of dirty water inside can undoubtedly be an unwelcome surprise.
 While standing water seems like a clear sign of a GE dishwasher not draining, pinpointing the cause can feel less clear.
-To clarify the problem, we’ll review the most common reasons a dishwasher doesn’t drain from a clogged filter to an impeller malfunction.
+Why is my GE dishwasher not draining?
+To clarify the problem, we’ll review the most common reasons your unit won’t drain from a clogged dishwasher filter to an impeller malfunction.

 Troubleshooting a GE Dishwasher Not Draining